yuntianyi-chen/autoware/docker/README.md

 ./docker/run.sh --map-path path_to_map_data --launch-cmd "ros2 launch autoware_launch autoware.launch.xml map_path:=/autoware_map vehicle_model:=sample_vehicle sensor_model:=sample_sensor_kit"
 ```

-### Development
+### Using Development Container

 ```bash
 ./docker/run.sh --devel
 ```
-**Note**: By default workspace mounted on the container will be current directory, you chance workspace path by `--workspace path_to_workspace`.
+**Note**: By default workspace mounted on the container will be current directory, you can change the workspace path by `--workspace path_to_workspace`.
 For development environments without NVIDIA GPU support use `--no-nvidia`.

 #### Using VS Code Remote Containers for Development